EAAMO/conference2024/content/conference_information/accepted_papers/index.md

 title: "Accepted Papers"
 date: 2024-07-30
 draft: false
-description: "A list of accepted papers."
+description: "A list of accepted papers.
+The conference will have 30 papers from differeent areas of equity, access, algorithms, mechanisms, and optimization"
-summary: "A list of accepted papers."
+summary: "A list of accepted papers.
+The conference will have 30 papers from differeent areas of equity, access, algorithms, mechanisms, and optimization"
 showTableOfContents: false
 layout: "simple"
 ---